digital-asset/daml/docs/source/getting-started/app-architecture.rst

 An important tool in the design of our components is a React feature called `Hooks <https://reactjs.org/docs/hooks-intro.html>`_.
 Hooks allow you to share and update state across components, avoiding having to thread it through manually.
 We take advantage of hooks in particular to share ledger state across components.
-We use custom *DAML React hooks* to query the ledger for contracts, create new contracts, and exercise choices.
-This library uses the :doc:`HTTP JSON API </json-api/index>` behind the scenes.
+We use custom `DAML React hooks <https://www.npmjs.com/package/@daml/react>`_ to query the ledger for contracts, create new contracts, and exercise choices.
+This is the library you will be using the most when interacting with the ledger [#f1]_ .

 ..
 TODO Link to DAML react hooks API